insight-creative/Insight-Creative-2021/content/blog/return-to-nam/index.md

 ---
 layout: blog
+seo:
   title: "Finding the personal reward in PR"
-date: 2019-09-26
-author: Niki Petit
   description: "When I started my career at Insight Creative, Inc. I envisioned the opportunity to update or develop new brands, work on media campaigns and perhaps help the occasional non-profit.
 Never did I think I’d have the chance to rewrite history.
 That changed when a marketing colleague asked me to help Honor Flight’s Return to Nam Project."
-image: return-to-nam-cover-1200.jpg
+  featured_image: return-to-nam-cover-1200.jpg
-image_alt: Return to Nam
+  featured_image_alt: Return to Nam
-tag: blog
+date: 2019-09-26
+author: Niki Petit
 page_class: single-post
 ---